DynamicApis/SOS/README.md

 ##### <a name="description"></a>Description
 A desription explaining, in a global way, what the function of the services do for services represnted in the SOS document.

+##### <a name="hostUri"></a>HostUri
+The absolute uri for which all of the endpoints are in the document refer to.
+All relative uris in the document will be relative to this uri.

 ##### <a name="links"></a>Links
 A list of links that a developer can use to gain more context or more information outside the scope of what is discussed in the SOS document.